preston/hsp-marketplace-documentation/docs/ballots/HL7_HSP_R2_STU2_2022JAN/reference_implementation.md

 A demo environment is available at Logica by request.

 # Full Example Products
-Graphite Health has assembled a set of example products showcasing how different technology types can be packaged for marketplace publication.
+Graphite Health has assembled a set of example products showcasing how different technology types can be packaged for marketplace publication, deployed to a runtime Platform, and integrated with OpenTelemetry-compatible collectors.
 Contact them for details.
 ## SMART-on-FHIR - "Bilirubin" Product

 A reimplementation of the bilirubin SMART-on-FHIR application originally developed by Logica Health, Graphite Health has developed an updated version for demonstrating `marketplace.json` metadata files and 12factor engineering principles necessary to automate distribution and deployment of such application software.